f5devcentral/techxchange-gitops-lab/README.md

 - AppStack is installed in a CSP as Managed Kubernetes node
 - ArgoCD is installed via automation
-- ArgoCD Load Balancer is created via automation
+- ArgoCD Load Balancer is created via automation (TODO: need this to be HTTPs with a Let's Encrypt certificate)
+- Student and `volt-ic` namespaces are created in the cluster
-- XC Ingress Secret is created in student namespace in the cluster
+- F5 Distributed Cloud (XC) Ingress Secret is created in `volt-ic` namespace in the cluster
 - NGINX container registry pull Secret is created in student namespace in the cluster

 ## UDF Blueprint